Financial and Professional Services at FleishmanHillard Fishburn

 The financial services industry has experienced unprecedented change over the last two decades.
-Economic uncertainty, failed financial institutions, the demise of the banking sector, state intervention and bailouts, mis-selling scandals, scrupulous regulatory patterns, consumer apathy, indebtedness and volatile capital markets.
-All have contributed to a continued erosion of trust from investors and financial audiences.
+Economic uncertainty, failed financial institutions, the demise of the banking sector, state intervention and bailouts, miss-selling scandals, scrupulous regulatory patterns, consumer apathy, indebtedness and volatile capital markets.
+All have contributed to the continued erosion of trust from investors and financial audiences.

 The historical ways of doing business – relying on sheer size and political clout – no longer apply.
-To succeed in today’s environment, organisations must adapt.
+Our report on reputation management looks at what we learned from the 2008 financial crisis and how communications recovery differs this time around.
+In short, to succeed in today’s environment, organisations must adapt.
 And they need a new approach to financial and professional services communications.

 Santander appointed FleishmanHillard Fishburn to build an integrated communications and public affairs campaign to cement Santander’s place as a champion for UK first-time buyers.